sthaeron/forsyde-devtools/README.md

 This work is conducted as part of the course [IL2232 Embedded Systems Design Project](https://www.kth.se/student/kurser/kurs/IL2232?l=en) at KTH Royal Institute of Technology, under the supervision of Professor [Ingo Sander](https://www.kth.se/profile/ingo), who serves as the project client.

 A pre-study related to this work was conducted in the course [II2211 Research Methodology and Scientific Writing for Embedded Systems](https://www.kth.se/student/kurser/kurs/II2211?l=en), where a literature review was carried out to investigate existing approaches to compiling ForSyDe models.
-Link to the [pre-study](ForSyDe-DevTools-PreStudy.pdf).
+The pre-study can be found in [docs](forsyde-devtools/docs/ForSyDe-DevTools-PreStudy.pdf).

-The original algorithm for generating code from SDF (Synchronous Data Flow) models written in ForSyDe was developed by Professor Ingo Sander.
-Link to the paper can be found [here](https://www.icas.org/icas_archive/ICAS2022/data/papers/ICAS2022_0604_paper.pdf).
+The original algorithm for generating code from SDF (Synchronous Data Flow) models written in ForSyDe can be found in this [paper](https://www.icas.org/icas_archive/ICAS2022/data/papers/ICAS2022_0604_paper.pdf).

 ## Building and Running
 Currently, the project is only supported through a Nix flake.
 You can install Nix onto your system with the following instructions at [nixos.org](https://nixos.org/download/).
 With Nix installed, you can clone the repo and enter the development environment using the command `nix develop`.
 You can build the project with either `cabal build` or `nix build`.
 Use the following commands to try out the compiler: